At The St. Thomas Airport

 - Proceed outside to the taxi dispatcher.
 Rates are posted but are approximately $15 for each person, one-way to Red Hook, $11.00 for 2 or more passengers, plus $2 for each piece of luggage.
 A private taxi can run around $90 for 1-4 passengers to Red Hook, plus $15 for each additional person.

-When you arrive at the ferry terminal in Red Hook, please be sure to call your Greeter as described and leave a message if necessary, to let them know what ferry you will be arriving upon.
+When you arrive at the ferry terminal in Red Hook, please be sure to call or text your Greeter as described and leave a message if necessary, to let them know what ferry you will be arriving upon.
 Otherwise, they may not be there to meet you!

 St. John Ferries –